|

 415 ST. CYRIL, BISHOP OF ALEXANDRIA (Egypt)

 Incited the Greeks to kill or expel the Jews.
-He forced his way into the synagogue at the head of a mob, expelled the Jews and gave their property to the crowd.
+Cyril (376-44) who was appointed patriarch of Alexandria in 412 forced his way into the synagogue at the head of a mob, expelled the Jews and gave their property to the crowd.
 The Prefect Orestes, who refused to condone this behavior, was set upon and almost stoned to death.
 Only one Jew, Adamanlius, agreed to be baptized.
 Within a few years Jews were allowed to return, but a majority of them returned only after the Mohammedans conquered Egypt.

-418 MINORCA (Balearic Islands off Spain's eastern coast)
+418 MAGONA ( Minorca- Balearic Islands off Spain's eastern coast)

 |